Victor Hugo and Guernsey: My school years at Elizabeth College, by Jean Hugo10th May 2019

 ‘The next day, in Guernsey, on the White Rock, between Farrell and Falla, my father stood waiting for us, a silk scarf tied hastily around his neck as it was early morning.
 Farrell took our luggage and Falla, cracking his whip, carried us off to Hauteville House.

 They gave us my great-grandmother’s room.
 As with all the bedrooms in the house, the windows gave out on to the street.
-Its dark furniture and the tasselled curtain material, peacock blue with big pink peonies, which also covered the armchairs, made you think of a Chinese garden at night.
+Its dark furniture and the fabric of the tasselled curtains, peacock blue with big pink peonies, which also covered the armchairs, made you think of a Chinese garden at night.

 ‘Let me go back to my dark Guernsey!’ said Victor Hugo after his exile.
 But nothing could be less dark than this town of St Peter Port, when seen from the roads, its terraces making their way up the sides of two hills.
 Nothing is less dark in my memory than my years of childhood and youth spent in this island.